ariguillegp/archlinux/installation/install.md

 Now you need to go to the `/etc/mkinitcpio.conf` file, find the uncommented `HOOKS` array and add `encrypt` and `lvm2` in between `block` and `filesystems`

-Assuming you only have the `linux` kernel so far, you need to run this:
+We previously installed `linux` and `linux-lts` kernels, so we need to run this:

     # mkinitcpio -p linux
+    # mkinitcpio -p linux-lts

 ### Prepare bootloader

+Choose and install a Linux-capable boot loader.
+If you have an Intel or AMD CPU, enable `microcode` updates in addition.

+    # pacman -S grub efibootmgr
+    # grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot
+    # grub-mkconfig -o /boot/grub/grub.cfg

 ### Install desktop environment

 ## Post-installation